9 Signs Of Disorganized Attachment, Causes, And Healing

 - Avoidant Attachment

 Avoidant attachment occurs in children who do not receive sensitive responses to their needs or distress.
-During the early years of childhood, kids who experience avoidant attachment may become very independent emotionally and physically.
+During the early years of childhood, kids who experience neglect can develop an avoidant attachment style, which can allow them to become overly independent emotionally and physically.

 - Ambivalent/Anxious Attachment